-Emily Carr offers robust and innovative Graduate Studies programs; including: Resident Master of Design and Master of Applied Arts (Visual Arts and Media Arts) and Low Resident Master of Applied Arts (Visual Arts and Media Arts).
+Emily Carr offers robust and innovative Graduate Studies programs; including: Resident Master of Design and Master of Applied Arts (Visual Arts and Media Arts) and Low Residency Master of Applied Arts (Visual Arts and Media Arts).
 These professional, terminal degrees prepare students to engage in a range of diverse and expanding sectors of culture and creative industry.
 Graduates from our program will be able to demonstrate significant expertise in the application of creative knowledge in their field.

 The Graduate degree is naturally interdisciplinary.
 Courses in research, theory and studio practice integrate methodological threads that span diverse fields of cultural production.
 Seminars offer a constructive environment for discourse and critique, while a series of lectures and studio visits from renowned artists informs and supplements student practice.
 Graduate cohorts are chosen with attention to the unique combination of attributes students bring, resulting in balanced and dynamic study groups.